Develogenics/Bullseye-Boss/README.md

 <h3>Index</h3>

-The Index page consists of a bootsrap nav menu with 5 links, one of which is a drop down with 4 links, links to wikipedia on recurve bows, compound bows and traditional archery.
+The Index page consists of a bootstrap nav menu with 5 links, one of which is a drop down with 4 links, links to wikipedia on recurve bows, compound bows and traditional archery.

-There is a main image that slowly zooms in using css animation that was taking from code institue modules,  It has a header in teh center with a transparent background.
+There is a main image that slowly zooms in using css animation that was taking from code institue modules, It has a header in the center with a transparent background.
 Below the main image is another section with two images, each image has a header and a paragraph, these are also linked to the wikipedia pages for compound bows and traditional bows.

 On window load an alert welcome message appears.